bcgov/platform-developer-docs/src/docs/app-monitoring/user-defined-monitoring.md

 - ``` alert: VersionAlert ``` which is the name of the alerting rule.
 - ``` for: 1m ``` is the duration before the alert is triggered if the condition is TRUE.
 - ``` expr: version{job="prometheus-example-app"} == 0 ``` PromQL query expression that defines the new rule
-- ``` severity: warning ``` Severity level assigned to the alert to ensure users understand the impact and cause of the alert
+- ``` severity: warning ``` Severity level assigned to the alert to ensure users understand the impact and cause of the alert and it also lets us know who will get sent the alert and any other custom labels you like can also be included in the alert email.
 - ``` message: This is an example alert. ``` The message due to which the alert is triggered.

 Ensure you have the correct namespace for your alert, the code given above is a sample.